lolcat-max/ORACLE/README.md

 Auditability: All metrics (curvature, correlations, Fréchet convergence) are mathematically inspectable and can be reproduced given the same input voltages.

-Use Case Example:

-A gambling protocol could define:

-Win if F Metric > 4.0

-Lose otherwise.

 This yields deterministic, physics-verified gambling without random numbers.